-Lee McGinnis, PhD, is an Associate Professor of Marketing at Stonehill College in Easton, Massachusetts.
+Lee McGinnis, PhD, is a Professor of Marketing at Stonehill College in Easton, Massachusetts.
 In July of 2017, he was named program director of the new Master's Program in Integrated Marketing Communications.

 Before Stonehill, McGinnis taught as a Visiting Professor of Marketing at Boise State University, and prior to that was a tenured Associate Professor of Marketing at Washburn University in Topeka, Kansas.

 An Idaho native, McGinnis has several years of marketing experience, including working at upscale resorts and casino properties.
 Between earning his Master’s of Science in Mass Communications from Kansas State University and his PhD in Marketing from the University of Nebraska, McGinnis earned Class A Membership in the PGA of America in July of 1999.
 He earned the bulk of his golf apprenticeship credits in Sun Valley, Idaho and Monterey, California.

 As an extension of his golf experience, McGinnis has devoted a great deal of his research on growing the game of golf, having concentrated his dissertation to growing the game among women.
 He has been quoted in such media outlets as the Toronto Globe and Mail and the PGA of America Best Practices for his expertise in the area.
 He and his co-authors have published golf research in highly ranked academic journals such as the Journal of Sport Management, the Journal of Service Research, and Leisure Sciences.
 He has presented his golf research at the North American Advances in Consumer Research in Toronto, the American Marketing Association Educators’ Conference in Chicago, the Gender and Marketing Conference in Queenstown, New Zealand, and the Advances in Tourism Marketing Conference, Algarve, Portugal.